5l1v3r1/Discord-Nitro-Generator-Checker/README.md

 # Discord-Nitro-Generator-Checker
-This is an open-source Discord Nitro Generator written in Python.
-All Code is belonging to cutieQue, meaning you have no rights to copy / modify this code.
+This is an open-source Discord Nitro Generator written in Python!
+Please Do Not Copy, unless you Credit!
-Please understand it took ages to make this.
 # Features
 + Nitro Code Generation, amount you choice!
 + Nitro Code Checking while Generating.